-user tables can be great for creating their own calendars, charts, or organizing information in a word document.
-Click on the down arrow in tables.
+The Word 2010 tables section is used to insert tables into your document.
+Tables can get tricky.
+Tables can be great for creating your own calendars, charts, or organizing information in a word document.
+Click on the down arrow of the table button.

 That is just one of the ways you can insert a table.
 Click the down arrow of the table button again and then select Insert Table.
 This will open the Insert Table window.

 Type the number of columns and the number of rows you think you will need.
+You can also use the arrows to change the number or rows and columns.
 Remember you will be able to change these later.
 The AutoFit behavior section is how you want it handled when the text you type is too long for the size of the cell.
-Fixed Column Width can either be set to automatically adjust of you can type of number for the width.
+Fixed Column Width can either be set to auto which is the default size of the cells or you can type of number for the width.
 AutoFit to contents will give you very small cells and they will adjust when you type your text.
 AutoFit window will set the cells evenly across your document page.

 If you check the Remember dimensions for new tables box these selections will be the default every time you insert a table.